ConnorDY/MHW-Mod-Manager/README.md

 A basic mod manager for Monster Hunter World (MHW).

-Simply drop your mod Zip files into the mods folder then click a button to activate or deactivate your mods.
+Simply drag and drop your mod Zip files onto the window then click a button to activate or deactivate your mods.

 ## Features